Integralist/integralist.co.uk/content/posts/ci-cd.md

   workspace:
     description: "The TFC Workspace"
     required: true
-  # destroy:
+  destroy:
-  #   description: "Should this be a terraform destroy run"
+    description: "When true, this uses terraform to DESTROY the managed infrastructure"
-  #   default: "false"
+    default: "false"
 outputs:
   run_id:
     description: "The ID of the created run"